 The cabins are acclimatized and have a capacity for 25 people, but currently that number does not go up because of the measures implemented by Covid 19.
 Even when the 25 people go up in each cabin, it is possible to move around the cabin without any problems and enjoy the view to the fullest.

 Inside there are seats for those who prefer not to stand for the entire ride.
 In addition, you will find touch screens that inform you about the buildings that surround you and can be seen from the London Eye.
-On the other hand, so that you have a tangible memory of your visit, it is possible to take pictures from the cabins, but do not disturb other people.
+On the other hand, so that you have a tangible memory of your visit, it is possible to take pictures from the booths, but do not disturb other people.

 Is it possible to go on the London Eye at night?